 Sara is a graduate of Middlebury College with a B.A. in Environmental Studies.
 As Program Director, Sara coordinates WORC’s regional issue campaigns, as well as our Diversity, Equity and Inclusion work.
-She has represented WORC in Washington, DC since 1994, monitoring Washington policy decisions that affect WORC’s members, activating our organizations and leaders, and leading issue campaigns.
+She has represented WORC in Washington, D.C., since 1994, monitoring Washington policy decisions that affect WORC’s members, activating our organizations and leaders, and leading issue campaigns.
 Sara has written and edited many WORC publications, including Uncertain Fortune, Law and Order in the Oil and Gas Fields, and Model Oil and Gas Laws, Regulations and Ordinances.

 Kerri joined the WORC staff in May 2002 as a college research intern on food safety and GM crop issues.
-She stayed on staff after graduation as WORC’s Development Director and helps coordinate joint fundraising for the WORC network.
+She stayed on staff after graduation in 2003, to become WORC’s Development Director and coordinate joint fundraising for the WORC network.
 Today, Kerri provides administrative, HR, bookkeeping and financial management support to WORC and its fiscal projects and provides support to the grantmaking programs of WORC Education Project and its fiscal projects.
 Kerri is a graduate of Rocky Mountain College with a B.A. in English and Writing and is pursuing a B.S. in Accounting from Montana State University.

 Eric Halstvedt, Regional Technology Coordinator